Tracycccc/tracy-data-visualization/Final project part II.md

 Below is my further-developed outline:
 1. The regional difference in the diet composition between Eastern and Western countries
-- An overview
+- An overview of composition difference
-- animal food
+- Animal food
-- fruit
+- Fruit
 2. Reasons behind the difference
+- Economic reason
+- Environment and climate
+- Cooking & eating diets
+- Historic reason
 3. Examples: China and US
 4. Health implication